mihirlaud/spacex-iss-controls/README.md

 - Decrease time taken
 - Abide by all existing safety rules and guidelines
 - Add option for motion profiling route for arc motion instead of only rectilinear
+- Expand past Firefox Extension to other browsers